 This is in contrast to all other bilateral FTA results.
-In 2008 active34 bilateral FTAs produced a cumulative \$21.6 billion surplus.
-If the deficit generated by the US-Israel FTA (-\$7.8 billion) were eliminated, the bilateral FTA surplus would have been \$29.4 billion, sustaining 471,850 FTA related direct and indirect jobs in the American economy.
+In 2008 active bilateral FTAs produced a cumulative \$21.6 billion surplus.
+If the deficit generated by the US-Israel FTA (-\$7.8 billion) didn't exist, the bilateral FTA surplus would have been \$29.4 billion, sustaining 471,850 FTA related direct and indirect jobs in the American economy.

-8. Damage Assessment: Comparative Bilateral FTA Analysis
+VII.
+Damage Assessment: Comparative Bilateral FTA Analysis

-A core purpose of the 1984 US-Israel Free Trade Area, like most other trade agreements, is "mutual benefit" derived by cooperation:
+A core purpose of the 1984 US-Israel Free Trade Area, like most other trade agreements, is reciprocity derived through "mutual benefit"

-Determined to strengthen and develop the economic relations between them for their mutual benefit; The Government the United States of America and the Government of Israel, Desiring to promote mutual relations and further the historic friendship between them; Determined to strengthen and develop the economic relations between them for their mutual benefit; Recognizing that Israel's economy is still in a process of development, wishing to contribute to the harmonious development and expansion of world trade; Wishing to establish bilateral free trade between the two nations through the removal of trade barriers; Wishing to promote cooperation in areas which are of mutual interest; Have decided to conclude this Agreement.35
+Determined to strengthen and develop the economic relations between them for their mutual benefit; The Government the United States of America and the Government of Israel, Desiring to promote mutual relations and further the historic friendship between them; Determined to strengthen and develop the economic relations between them for their mutual benefit; Recognizing that Israel's economy is still in a process of development, wishing to contribute to the harmonious development and expansion of world trade; Wishing to establish bilateral free trade between the two nations through the removal of trade barriers; Wishing to promote cooperation in areas which are of mutual interest; Have decided to conclude this Agreement.

-However, unlike every other US bilateral free trade agreement, the US-Israel FTA delivers most benefits only to one party-Israel-by constantly undermining the rights of American corporations and workers through serial IP violations.
+However, unlike every other US bilateral free trade agreement, the US-Israel FTA delivers most benefits only to one party-Israel-by harming American corporations and workers through ongoing IP violations.
 This anomaly is quantitatively revealed in a comparison of every other active US bilateral FTA against the US-Israel FTA.
-(Note, data is from the US Census Bureau "TradeStats Express")

-33 Baseline derived from "Exports from Manufacturing Establishments" The US Census Bureau, 2006
+Baseline derived from "Exports from Manufacturing Establishments" The US Census Bureau, 2006

-34 As indicated on the USTR website on 12/31/2008
+As indicated on the USTR website on 12/31/2008

-35 Preamble Agreement on the Establishment of a Free Trade Area between the Government of Israel and the Government of the United States of America
+Preamble Agreement on the Establishment of a Free Trade Area between the Government of Israel and the Government of the United States of America